Mardi Himal Trek

 The next day, you will take a bus ride along winding roads and roaring Mountains to Pokhara.
 You may even stop at local places to have a meal.
 After reaching Pokhara, you can walk down the street or stroll down the lakeside to let the peace envelop you.

-Next comes the trek to Forest Camp (Kokar).
-You begin this through Pitam Deurali, the midpoint of two famous trekking routes.
+Then, you head toward Dhampus by drive, where you’ll commence your journey to Pitam Deurali.
+Deurali is the midpoint of two famous trekking routes.
 The right trail leads us to Mardi Himal, and the left path goes to Annapurna Base Camp.
 As you go through enchanting forests, following the trails that wind alongside diverse plants and wildlife, you will reach Forest Camp.

 From Forest Camp, we ascend to High Camp, passing Rest Camp and Low Camp.
 The path will wind up through dense forests that rarely give a peak of Mardi Himal and Machhapuchhre.
 You’ll pause for lunch at Badal Danda.
 Crossing the Nange Danda, we will approach High Camp and transition to the alpine landscape.